bmachlin/SpotifyArtistNetwork/README.md

 # SpotifyArtistNetwork

-Given a seed artist, generates a network of artists based on their related artists.
+Given a seed artist, generates a directed network of artists based on their related artists.

 Downloads 2 tab separated CSV files when finished:

-1. Edge List where each edge is an artist ID
+1. Edge List where each edge is an artist ID with edge weights (related artist order)

 2. Node Attributes: details for each node.
 Ordering: ID, name, level, popularity, followers, genres x 5